definitelynotaspren/open-radar/README.md

 ## Running

-Install requirements with `pip install -r requirements.txt` then run `python ingest.py`.
+Install requirements with `pip install -r requirements.txt` then run `python ingest.py` to generate GeoJSON and CSV outputs.
+You can also start the FastAPI server for interactive ingestion using `uvicorn server:app`.

 ## Output